Knowing how to train a dog to lead is something every dog owner should know.

 There are a few reasons why your puppy may not like being on a leash.
 First, check that the collar that they are wearing is flexible and not too tight.
 Experts recommend training your dog with treats or rewards like their favourite toy; at times you bring the lead out.

 Most people agree that a harness is a better option as they don’t apply pressure around the neck area causing injury.
 However, not many people ask the question are no pull harnesses safe?
 In this guide we look at the comparison to regular harnesses and collars.

 Walking the dog is an essential part of pet ownership, and although the lead may seem like a natural thing for them, it really isn’t.

-Learning how to walk on a lead properly by your side takes time, finding the right method for your pet, and a treat here and a treat there, a lead of the right length and a flat collar and slow steps.
+Learning how to do dog exercise safely and walk on a lead properly by your side takes time, finding the right method for your pet, and a treat here and a treat there, a lead of the right length and a flat collar and slow steps.
 It doesn’t take any particular skill, top brands, or anything else to teach your dog leash manners!
 Learning how to control a dog without losing patience is so important.